 - (1) Artistic, Interpretive, and Philosophical Inquiry

 - (2) The Chemical and Physical Universe

 - (3) Cultures and Societies of the World

 - (4) Historical Perspectives

-- (5) The Living Universe
+(5) The Living Universe

-- (6) Social and Economic Systems
+(6) Social and Economic Systems

-- (7) Science and Society
+(7) Science and Society

-- Students must fulfill these requirements by enrolling in courses across six different departments; double counting courses to fulfill requirements would be suspended.
+- Students must fulfill these requirements by enrolling in courses across seven different departments; double counting courses to fulfill requirements would be suspended. - A Bachelor's of Science exemption is currently under consideration to alleviate potential load issues.